Schepp/schepp.dev/posts/turning-css-carousels-into-a-theme-switcher.md

 ## Turning `<head>` into a UI

-I needed something with children, present on every page, that I could safely play with.
+First I needed an element with children that's present on every page, to safely play with the approach.
 There is exactly one element that satisfies that requirement: `<head>`.

-It isn’t rendered - but CSS can make it rendered.
-So I did, turned it into a horizontal scroller and instructed the browser to generate a dot navigation for it via `scroll-marker-group: after`:
+It isn’t rendered by default, but CSS can make it appear.
+So I did, and I also turned it into a horizontal scroller and instructed the browser to generate a dot navigation for it via `scroll-marker-group: after`:

 ```css
 head {